 Capri Red is another frost hardy petunia with the same qualities as Capri Rose.

 If you love carnations, then Double Valentine is a gorgeous grandiflora with double red blooms on a mounding, upright plant that grows from 12-16 inches (30-41 cm.) tall.

 Hurrah red petunias are among the earliest blooming multiflora petunias.
-They reach up to a foot in height and flower consistently despite heat and humidity.
+They reach up to a foot (30.4 cm.) in height and flower consistently despite heat and humidity.

 Potunia Plus Red has large trumpet shaped blooms that attract hummingbirds.
-They require less water than other types of petunia which allows it to thrive in drought-like conditions.
+They require less water than other types of petunia which allows them to thrive in drought-like conditions.

 Supercascade Red is yet another variety of red petunia that produces large, showy blossoms on a bushy plant.

 Looking for spreading ‘Wave’ petunias?
 Try growing the Petunia Easy Wave Red hybrid.
 This trailing petunia looks lovely trailing over flower pots or filling in rockeries.

 This is just a sample of all the glorious red petunias to be had.
 Don’t overlook the ones that are predominantly red but include a splash of white or yellow.
 Both Candy Picotee and Frost Fire, for example, are red types surrounded by a ruffle of white, and Cha-Ching Cherry has a creamy yellow star in the center edged with red.